Oswald Mosley: Personal life

+Since 2022 Mosley's grandson, Louis Mosley, has been head of the UK division of US tech firm Palantir Technologies.

 Death and funeral

-Oswald Mosley died on 3 December 1980 at Orsay.
+Mosley died on 3 December 1980 at Orsay.
 His body was cremated in a ceremony held at the Père Lachaise Cemetery, and his ashes were scattered on the pond at Orsay.
 His son Alexander stated that they had received many messages of condolence but no abusive words.
 "All that was a very long time ago," he said.

+Coat of arms

+Electoral record

+Chamberlayne was nominated by the non-party Harrow Electors League.

 Archive and residences

 Mosley's personal papers are held at the University of Birmingham's Special Collections Archive.

 Mosley's ancestral family residence, Rolleston Hall in Staffordshire, was demolished in 1928.
 Mosley and his first wife, Cynthia, also lived at Savay Farm, Denham.
-Immediately following his release in 1943, Mosley lived with his second wife, Diana, at Crux Easton, Hampshire In 1945, he moved to Crowood Farm, located near Marlborough, Wiltshire, which he ran.
-In November 1945, Mosley was summoned to court for allegedly causing unnecessary suffering to be caused to pigs by failing to provide adequate feeding and accommodation for them.
+Immediately following his release in 1943, Mosley lived with his second wife, Diana, at Crux Easton, Hampshire.
+In 1945 he moved to Crowood Farm, located near Marlborough, Wiltshire, which he ran.
+In November 1945, Mosley was summoned to court for allegedly causing unnecessary suffering to pigs by failing to provide adequate feeding and accommodation for them.
 When the decision of the court was announced, Mosley, who had pleaded not guilty, and summoned his own defence, was responsible for an outburst.
-The hearing lasted for five hours.
+The hearing lasted for five hours and the charge was dismissed.

-Mosley's residence in Fermoy, Co.
-Cork, Ireland, known as Ileclash House, was put up for sale in 2011, and again in 2016, 2018 and 2020.
-A Georgian style house, it was built in the 18th century and by 2011 was accompanied by 12 acres.
-It had fallen into a state of disrepair until it was purchased and restored by Mosley in the 1950s.
+Mosley's residence in Fermoy, County Cork, Ireland, was Ileclash House, a Georgian property that had fallen into a state of disrepair until restored by Mosley in the 1950s.
 In the same decade, he bought and restored Clonfert Palace, also in Ireland.